neopsis/envas-commons/README.md

 If you are going to issue a license for your Niagara custom module, you can use Niagara License Server to maintain your licenses.
 Unfortunately, Tridium does not offer any kind of automation when creating a license.
-To enter a license you need to do everything by hand, with lot of data entries and copy&paste work.
-It's time consuming and error-prone.
+To enter a license, you need to do everything by hand, with a lot of data entries and copy&paste work.
+It's time-consuming and error-prone.
 That's why we developed our own licensing.
 Envas licensing uses PKI infrastructure and implements the code for creating, signing and validation of Envas licenses.
 Licenses are issued as text files in the JSON format.
 It is up to you how you generate and deploy the licenses.
-You can, for example, integrate the Envas licensing into your back office workflow - a customer buys your driver on your web site, on the payment callback you will generate a license that will be automatically sent to the customer or placed on your licensing server.
+You can, for example, integrate the Envas licensing into your back office workflow – a customer buys your driver on your website, on the payment callback you will generate a license that will be automatically sent to the customer or placed on your licensing server.

 Envas licensing utilities implement Baja interfaces and are compatible with the original Niagara framework.
 If you wish to move away from Tridium licensing to Envas licensing, you need to change only one row of your code obtaining the license manager.
-Check the test project code for more details how to use the utility.
+Check the test project code for more details on how to use the utility.
 Example of a feature check in Niagara:

 ```
 try {